apache/parquet-format/Encryption.md

 #### 4.4.1 AAD prefix
-File swapping can be prevented by an AAD prefix string, that uniquely identifies the file and allows to differentiate it e.g. from older versions of the file or from other partition files in the same data set (table).
+File swapping can be prevented by an AAD prefix string, that uniquely identifies the file and makes it possible to differentiate it e.g. from older versions of the file or from other partition files in the same data set (table).
 This string is optionally passed by a writer upon file creation.
 If provided, the AAD prefix is stored in an `aad_prefix` field in the file, and is made available to the readers.
 This field is not encrypted.
 If a user is concerned about keeping the file identity inside the file,